grafana/k6-docs/src/data/markdown/translated-guides/en/06 Testing Guides/04 Running large tests.md

 [Outbound Data Transfer is expensive in AWS EC2](https://www.cloudmanagementinsider.com/data-transfer-costs-everything-you-need-to-know/).
 The price ranges between $0.08 to $0.20 per GB depending on the region.
 If you use the cheapest region the cost is about $0.08 per GB.
 Uploading 1TB, therefore, costs about $80.
 A long-running test can cost several hundreds of dollars in data transfer alone.

 If your infrastructure is already hosted on AWS, consider running your load generator machine within the same AWS region and availability zone.
 In some cases, this traffic will be much cheaper or even free.
-See [this article](https://www.stormit.cloud/blog/aws-data-transfer-pricing-how-to-reduce-costs/) for other AWS data cost saving tips.
-Our examples are made with AWS in mind, but the same suggestions also apply for other cloud providers.
+For additional data cost-saving tips, check this [article on how to reduce data transfer costs on AWS](https://www.stormit.cloud/blog/aws-data-transfer-pricing-how-to-reduce-costs/).
+Our examples are made with AWS in mind.
+However, the same suggestions also apply to other cloud providers.

 #### Virtual server

 The AWS EC2 instances are relatively cheap.
 Even the largest instance we have used in this benchmark (m5.24xlarge) costs only $4.6 per hour.
-However, make sure to turn off the load generator servers once you are done with your testing.
+Make sure you turn off the load generator servers once you are done with your testing.
 A forgotten EC2 server might cost thousands of dollars per month.
 Tip: it's often possible to launch "spot instances" of the same hardware for 10-20% of the cost.

 ## Errors